ivmartel/jsonqa2md/readme.md

 - `package.json`: json package description
 - `resources/doc/user-stories.json`: json requirements as a list of `{id, name, group, description}`
-- `build/test-results.json`: json tests results as output by Karma
+- `build/test-results.json`: json tests results as output by [karma-json-reporter](https://www.npmjs.com/package/karma-json-reporter) or Vitest [json-reporter](https://vitest.dev/guide/reporters.html#json-reporter)

 Test descriptions must make a reference to a requirement.
 They should be in the form of: `Add zero - #JQ2MD-001 Add two numbers` ([name] - [requirement key] [requirement name]).